Mother's Day

 One factor to keep in mind, say the experts, is whether the expectant mom is barely past the plus-sign-on-the-stick stage or in the any-day-now countdown.
 “If there's a large family celebration, it puts the couple in an awkward situation, if they don't want to tell everyone yet,” explains Gottsman.
 So if you’re a friend or family member who's been sworn to secrecy, hold off on offering cards and congratulations until the couple makes the news public.

 The same goes for first-time moms with difficult pregnancies, or who are going through adoption proceedings that aren’t yet finalized.
-For them, Mother's Day may be bringing up mixed emotions.
+For them, Mother's Day may bring up mixed emotions.
 “You want to tread carefully,” says Gottsman.
 “Be thoughtful without going over the top.”

 It’s important to remember that a pregnant woman is “still a mother, even if she's not physically holding the baby in her arms,” adds Jacqueline Whitmore, etiquette expert and founder of The Protocol School of Palm Beach.
-That means that exactly to celebrate an expectant mom is another matter.
+But how to celebrate an expectant mom is another matter.
 “Etiquette is situational,” Whitmore says.
 “A partner giving the mother a gift because she's going to be the mother of their child is appropriate.
 But every family has their own gift-giving style, and it all depends on your family and your traditions.”

 Ways to celebrate Mother’s Day while pregnant